gicentre/litvis/documents/tutorials/introducingElm/elmIntroduction3.md

 ```

 In the example above the `Course` type has two constructors, one of which is tagged with an `Int` meaning that to specify it we have to both name it (`Assessed`) and provide an integer value (representing the number of credits associated with the course).
-As in this example, there is no requirement for a type's constructors to share the same tags or tag types.
+As in this example, there is no requirement for a custom type's constructors to share the same tags or tag types.

-When we pattern match tagged types with `case ... of` we need to give a name to the tag so we can do something with its value.
+When we pattern match tagged custom types with `case ... of` we need to give a name to the tag so we can do something with its value.
 In the example above we called that name `credits` so we could handle it in building a string describing the course assessment.

 ## Elm's built-in custom types